YACHAKAWASI/lidarbot/README.md

 The `--symlink-install` argument uses symlinks instead of copies which saves you from having to rebuild every time you [tweak certain files](https://articulatedrobotics.xyz/ready-for-ros-5-packages/).

-#### Gazebo Classic

-TODO: Add update on using Gazebo Fortress

-Gazebo classic, version 11, is the robot simulator used in the project and can be installed [here](https://classic.gazebosim.org/tutorials?tut=install_ubuntu&cat=install).

 #### Gazebo Fortress

-TODO:
+*UPDATE: Previously, [Gazebo Classic](https://classic.gazebosim.org/) was used as the simulator for the project but Gazebo Classic has been [deprecated](https://gazebosim.org/docs/latest/gazebo_classic_migration/).
+The Gazebo Classic lidarbot package is still available here, [`lidarbot_gazebo`](./lidarbot_gazebo/), however, you might encounter installation issues with Classic.
+It is recommended to [migrate to Gazebo](https://gazebosim.org/docs/latest/gazebo_classic_migration/ ), formerly called "Ignition", and choosing the Fortress release for use with Ubuntu 22.04.*

+Gazebo Fortress is used as the simulator for lidarbot.
+It can be installed with ROS following the steps outlined in this [guide](https://gazebosim.org/docs/fortress/ros_installation/).

 #### Display lidarbot model in RViz